 Apart from the sales tax exemptions, the new bill also provides tax incentives to companies that replace their gasoline vehicles with electric.
 It also authorizes Costa Rica’s public institutions to replace their vehicle fleets with “100% electric” vehicles.
 This has been decided to be a matter of public interest and the bill contains provisions to replace the country’s bus fleets with electric buses.

 Fully electric vehicles will continue to be exempt from any import (customs) duties, which came into law in Costa Rica in 2018.
-The law was originally passed in December 2017 when the Costa Rican National Assembly approved the Law 9518 for incentives towards electric transportation and EV use, including tax exemptions on consumption, sales and customs for imports.
+The law was originally passed in December 2017 when the Costa Rican National Assembly approved Law 9518 for incentives towards electric transportation and EV use, including tax exemptions on consumption, sales, and customs for imports.
 An additional incentives package was added in 2018 that added further benefits to purchasing electric vehicles, including tax cuts on imports, the elimination of license plate driving restrictions, waiving payment of yearly road permits, and free parking in designated areas.

 Charging Stations In Costa Rica